9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 Heat: Not just for the dog days of summer

-This one is a no-brainer: The heat can be dangerous, much more dangerous for dogs than humans.
-“Dogs pant to dissipate heat,” Dr. Alex Schechter, founder of Burrwood Veterinary in Detroit, says.
-“They don't have the same sweat glands like humans do, and so they have more trouble getting rid of heat.
+This one is a no-brainer: The heat can be dangerous, and it’s much more dangerous for dogs than humans.
+“Dogs pant to dissipate heat,” Dr. Alex Schechter, founder of Burrwood Veterinaryopens in new tab in Detroit, says.
+“They don’t have the same sweat glands like humans do, and so they have more trouble getting rid of heat.
 They can overheat easier.”

+Signs of heat stroke include drooling, difficulty breathing, seizures, increased heart rate, excessive panting, and mild weakness.
+Other symptoms include vomiting, bright red gums, and collapse.
+If your dog experiences any of these signs, you should go to the vet immediately.
 “Any illness after a long day in the sun should always be addressed as an emergency.
 So, if they’re vomiting or have diarrhea or they're really lethargic and weak, that’s an emergency,” Dr. Liff adds.

 Heat is especially dangerous for dogs with smushed faces, the so-called brachycephalic breeds, such as French Bulldogs, Pugs, or Shih-Tzus, Dr. Schechter says.
 These breeds struggle more than most to pant, so extra care should be spent looking for the signs of heat exhaustion.

 “Getting them inside, getting them water, getting them relaxed is really important,” Dr. Schechter says.
-It should go without saying but never leave them alone in a parked car.
+It should go without saying, but never leave them alone in a parked car.
 As Dr. Bierbrier, of the ASPCA says, “On a hot day, even with the windows open, a parked automobile can become a furnace in no time, and heatstroke can develop.”

 To mitigate heat issues, consider bringing a tent if there is no natural shade where you are going for the day; take your walk during the coolest hours of the day, usually the early morning; make sure fresh water is available to them; and choose paths with shade from above and earth below.